jeffschoe/lte-analyzer/README.md

 - View results in `results/`.

 ## Future Project Extension
+- refactor to NOT be REPL as I'm not sure this style adds any value
+- use the argparse library for better argument integration
-- allow user to define custom parameters from the repl
+- allow user to define custom analysis parameters from the repl
 - graphical output of results
-- gui
+- implement a GUI